It’s just as tasty as real, normal rice. Simple yet flavorful Meatless Quinoa with Chanterelle Mushrooms.

 - Bring 2 cups of water to a boil and add 1 cup of washed quinoa.
 Close lid and turn down heat to low.
 Cook until the water is all gone.
 Fluff with a fork.

 - Heat 1 Tablespoon extra-virgin olive oil in a skillet, slice 1 pound chanterelle mushrooms and add to the skillet.
-Occasionally stirring for two minutes, or until mushrooms begin to brown.
+Stir occasionally for two minutes or until mushrooms begin to brown.

 - Add 1 minced garlic clove and a pinch of salt.

-- Add mushrooms to quinoa with 1 Tablespoon chopped parsley, and juice from 1/2 a lemon.
+- Add mushrooms and eggs to quinoa with 1 Tablespoon chopped parsley and juice from 1/2 a lemon.
 (Add salt to taste.)